 - CofA Member Steve Hammond Presented a mint-condition program from the 1980 Remembrance Day Program.
-The program was given to Executive Director Demmy who will take it back to Harrisburg member died before the renewal was complete.
+The program was given to Executive Director Demmy who will take it back to Harrisburg - Is there a way to posthumously reinstate a member whose camp was physically destroyed before the camp could do their annual report?
+This request is made so he can be buried as a member (camp did not renew on time because of the disaster.)
+The Camp did renew late, but the member died before the renewal was complete.
 The request is to reinstate him so he can have burial rites.
 Brother Vieira, seconded by Brother Wheeler, moved to allow this member to be considered a member and be eligible to receive the burial rites.
 Motion withdrawn.
 It was decided that in as much as the camp was suspended and the Dept Commander has the power to issue a transfer card in this situation, that the DC issue a transfer card which predates the death of the Brother.
 The transfer card keeps him a member of the Order for 1 year if he does not transfer to another camp.
 Thus he was a member at the time of his death and is eligible for SUVCW burial rites.